All-in-One Travel Insurance For All Types of Sports

-What sports do we consider to be common
+What sports we insure

 • aerobic, aqua aerobic

-• cycling and MTB (except for downhill)
+• cycling, cyclo-cross and MTB (except for downhill)

-• fishing (including boat fishing)
+• fishing (including boat fishing) - within 3 km from

-• hiking or trekking up to the UIAA1 level of difficulty without using climbing gear
+• hiking or trekking up to the UIAA1 level of difficulty

 • in-line skating